Pickles Pickled vegetables

 Takuan

-Takuan is pickled radish, which shines in a yellow color.
+Takuan is pickled radish (daikon) that glows in a yellow color.
 It is first dried and then pickled in rice bran for several months.
-It gets its special color from the dried gardenia fruit, which is added to it during marinating.
-If you buy Takuan at the supermarket, it is unfortunately usually artificially colored.
-By the way, you can make delicious vegan sushi with Takuan.
+The special color comes from the dried gardenia fruit, which is added during pickling.
+If you buy Takuan in the supermarket, it is sadly usually artificially colored.
+By the way, you can make really delicious vegan sushi with Takuan.

 Beni shōga

-Beni shōga is pickled ginger cut into strips.
-It is easy to recognize because of its ruby red color.
-Its crisp-fresh taste goes well with meat dishes and fatty foods and you often find it on the beef dish Gyudon and on noodles like Yakisoba .
-It can also be fried as tempura, giving it a slightly different taste.
+Beni shōga is ginger (shouga) cut into strips and pickled.
+Its ruby red color makes it easy to recognize.
+Thanks to its crisp, fresh flavor, it goes well with meat dishes and fatty foods, and you’ll often find it on the beef dish Gyudon and on noodles like Yakisoba.
+But it can also be breaded and deep-fried as Tempura, giving it a slightly different flavor.

 Yakisoba